As Minnesota expands re-opening, should people worry?

 As of June 10th, phase three of the Minnesota reopening plan has begun.
-Minnesotans can now eat in restaurants and drink in a bar.
-They can, furthermore, attend places of worship in a much bigger crowd than allowed before.
-Individuals can also patronize indoor entertainment places like bowling alleys and theatres as well as fitness centers and gyms.
+Minnesotans can do a lot of more things now than was allowed before.
+They can, among other things, eat in restaurants and drink in a bar, attend places of worship in a much bigger crowd than was allowed before, and patronize indoor entertainment places like bowling alleys, theatres as well as fitness centers.

 So far, the state has not experienced a sustained surge in COVID-19 cases that critics warned would happen when the shelter-in-place order expired on April 30, even as nail salons, hairdressers, bowling alleys, gyms, restaurants and clothing stores reopened, so long as they followed proper safety guidelines.

 On the flip side, the state has seen a jump in economic activity.

 Early evidence suggests the rollback of restrictions led to a significant jump in economic activity: According to a new analysis published by the University of Wisconsin-Madison, activity in Georgia is down just 24 percent from the year-ago period, compared to a 55 percent decline in mid-April.

 Wisconsin is one of the states that also opened earlier than Minnesota.
 In fact, Minnesota has lost some revenue to businesses on the border area of Wisconsin.
 People had been trickling to nearby Wisconsin cities to access services that they could not access in Minnesota.